Signs of life in the RV business; Zoom falls for third day

 GOVERNMENTS & CENTRAL BANKS: Governments are in a balancing act, attempting to reclaim some sense of normality even as COVID-19 hotspots emerge.

-— Travelers to Britain are now being required to go into quarantine for two weeks — a sweeping measure meant to halt the further spread of COVID-19.
+Hong Kong will also start holding conventions and trade shows in July, starting with its annual book fair, the city’s secretary for commerce and economic development Edward Yau said Monday.

+— A two-week quarantine is going into effect for those who travel to Britain.

-Most passengers starting on Monday will be asked to fill in a form detailing where they will self-isolate.
+The vast majority of passengers will be asked to fill in a form detailing where they will self-isolate, starting Monday.
 Those who fail to comply could be fined.

 Ryanair chief executive Michael O’Leary says the quarantine will cause “untold devastation” for the country’s tourism industry — not just on the airlines.
 He told the BBC that hotels, visitor attractions and restaurants will also be hurt, and thousands of jobs will be lost.